-I’m celebrating 4th of July this year by sharing my SEVENTH cheesecake cake!
+I’m celebrating summer holidays this year by sharing my SEVENTH cheesecake cake!
 This one is a simple RED/WHITE and BLUE version.
 I used a fabulous vanilla cake recipe that I tried recently and just added a little gel paste to the vanilla to make things extra festive.
-It’s easy to make (I promise), and you might just impress people at a 4th of July party if you show up with a cake like this: Red, White and Blue Cheesecake Cake
+It’s easy to make (I promise), and you might just impress people at a summer party if you show up with a cake like this Red, White and Blue Cheesecake Cake.

-It’s a layer of cheesecake sandwiched between two layers of vanilla cake.
+It’s a layer of vanilla cheesecake sandwiched between two layers of vanilla cake that have been colored festively for 4th of July or Memorial Day weekend.
 For me, it’s the best of both worlds since I can never decide if I want cheesecake or cake!

 The red cake layer is topped with a small amount of frosting to act as the “glue.”